Cryptocurrency Tax and Frequently Asked Questions

 Important notes

-• Currently, there is no law that obliges exchanges to submit their investors’ information to the Revenue Department.
+• Currently, no law obliges exchanges to submit their investors’ information to the Revenue Department.
 However, investors can request their cryptocurrency trading information from the exchanges so that they can calculate and file the taxation correctly.

 • In case you have already sold or exchanged your tokens, but have not yet withdrawn THB from your wallet on the exchange, the profits you make from your trades are considered income that must also be included in the personal income tax for the year that the trades are made.